Los Angeles Fire Department: Helicopters

 The Air Operations Section (AIROPS) of the LAFD operates out of Fire Station 114 at Van Nuys Airport (KVNY).
-The helicopter fleet consists of five Medium Duty helicopters and two Light Duty helicopters, making the Department capable of handling brush fire suppression, air ambulance transport, high rise fire response, and hoist rescues.
+The helicopter fleet consists of five medium duty and two light duty helicopters, making the department capable of handling brush fire suppression, air ambulance transport, high rise fire response, and hoist rescues.

 FIRE 1, FIRE 2, FIRE 3, FIRE 4, and FIRE 5 are all AgustaWestland AW139s.
 FIRE 6 and FIRE 7 are both Bell 206 B-III Jet Rangers.

 The department previously operated Bell 205 and Bell 412 types, the last of which was retired in 2017 to make way for the newer AW139s.